Bisexuality in the United States: 1980s

 Bisexual people also continued to be active in the larger LGBT movement.
 In 1986 BiPOL's Autumn Courtney was elected co-chair of San Francisco's Lesbian Gay Freedom Day Pride Parade Committee; she was the first openly bisexual person to hold this sort of position in the United States.
 In 1987 a group of 75 bisexuals marched in the Second National March on Washington for Lesbian and Gay Rights, which was the first nationwide bisexual gathering.
 The article "The Bisexual Movement: Are We Visible Yet?", by Lani Ka'ahumanu, appeared in the official Civil Disobedience Handbook for the March.
 It was the first article about bisexuals and the emerging bisexual movement to be published in a national lesbian or gay publication.
 The North American Bisexual Network, the first national bisexual organization, was first thought of at this gathering, though not founded until three years later (see below.)
 NABN would later change its name to BiNet USA.

+Another important development is that the biangles symbol of bisexuality was designed by artist Liz Nania as she co-organized a bisexual contingent for the Second National March on Washington for Lesbian and Gay Rights in 1987.
+The design of the biangles began with the pink triangle, a Nazi concentration camp badge that later became a symbol of gay liberation representing homosexuality.
+The addition of a blue triangle contrasts the pink and represents heterosexuality.
+The two triangles overlap and form lavender, which represents the "queerness of bisexuality", referencing the Lavender Menace and 1980s and 1990s associations of lavender with queerness.

+(Some bisexual individuals object to the use of a pink triangle in the biangles symbol of bisexuality (see above), as it was a symbol that Adolf Hitler's regime used to tag and persecute homosexuals.
+In response, a double crescent moon symbol of bisexuality was devised by Vivian Wagner in 1998.
+This symbol is common in Germany and surrounding countries.)

 Also in 1987, Barney Frank became the first U.S. congressman to come out as gay of his own volition; he was inspired in part by the death of Stewart McKinney, a closeted bisexual Republican representative from Connecticut.
 Frank told The Washington Post that after McKinney's death there was, "An unfortunate debate about 'Was he or wasn't he?
 Didn't he or did he?'
 I said to myself, I don't want that to happen to me."